grip-on-software/monetdb-import/Database_structure.md

     Git branch into another.
 Primary key is (repo_id, request_id).
     -   **repo_id** - INT - reference to repo.id: Repository whose
         branches are the topic of the request.
-    -   **request_id** - INT: Internal GitLab identifier which is unique for the GitLab instance.
+    -   **request_id** - INT: Internal GitLab or TFS identifier of the merge request which is unique for the instance.
     -   **title** - TEXT: The short header message describing what the merge request is about, e.g., what branches/commits it merges.
     -   **description** - TEXT: The contents of the request message.
+    -   **status** - VARCHAR(100): The open/close state of the request.
+        This can be a word like 'opened', 'merged' or 'closed' for GitLab or 'active', 'completed' or 'abandoned' for TFS.
+Note that merge procedures may differ by team, and as such a closed/abandoned pull request may have been manually merged.
     -   **source_branch** - VARCHAR(Git branch): The (feature) branch
         from which commits should be merged.
     -   **target_branch** - VARCHAR(Git branch): The (main) branch at
         which the commits should be merged into.
-    -   **author_id** - INT - reference to vcs_developer.alias_id: The
+    -   **author_id** - INT - reference to vcs_developer.alias_id:
-        GitLab account of the developer that started the request.
+        Identifier of the developer that started the request.
-    -   **assignee_id** - INT - reference to vcs_developer.alias_id: The
+    -   **assignee_id** - INT - reference to vcs_developer.alias_id:
-        GitLab account of the developer that should review the request.
-        This is NULL if nobody is assigned.
+        Identifier of the developer that should review the request.
+This is NULL if nobody is assigned, which is the case for TFS pull requests.
     -   **upvotes** - INT: Number of votes from the development team in support of the merge request.
     -   **downvotes** - INT: Number of votes from the development team